tonytw1/whakaoko/README.md

 # Whakaoko (verb. to listen)

-A service for aggregating 3rd party content from a variety of sources (RSS / Twitter) into an easy to consume local JSON or RSS feed.
+A service for aggregating 3rd party content from RSS feeds into an easy to consume local JSON or RSS feed.

 Provides a [local API](src/main/resources/static/openapi.json) for other applications to consume the aggregated content via a single HTTP/JSON interface.